alissatroiano/Dash/README.md

 3. Add some data:

     - When building a C.R.U.D application, it makes it easier for the developer to build out the backend when there is already some data in place.
-Because of this, I added some data to each of the collections in my datastore.
+Because of this, I added some data to each of the collections in my database.
 Once I had some data to work with, I created the Flask App, deployed it to **Heroku**, connected it to my database, and constructed the frontend.

 To read more about my process, visit the Deployment section of this documentation.